Germany–Russia relations

 Otto von Bismarck established the League of the Three Emperors in 1873 with Russia, Germany, and Austria-Hungary.
 But after Bismarck's dismissal in 1890, his successors chose to support Austria against Russia over competing influence in the Balkans.
 Germany fought against Russia in World War I (1914–1918).
-Relations were warm in the 1920s, very cold in the 1930s, friendly in 1939–41, and then turned into war to the death in 1941–45.
+Relations were warm in the 1920s, very cold throughout the 1930s, cooperative and friendly in 1939–41, and hostile in 1941–45.
 In the 1920s both countries co-operated with each other in trade and (secretly) in military affairs.
-Hostilities escalated in the 1930s as the Fascists sponsored by Berlin and the Communists sponsored by Moscow fought each other across the world, most famously in the Spanish Civil War (1936–39).
+Hostilities escalated in the 1930s as the fascists sponsored by Berlin and the communists sponsored by Moscow fought each other across the world, most famously in the Spanish Civil War (1936–39).
 In a stunning turnabout in August 1939, both countries came to an agreement, and divided up the previously independent nations of Eastern Europe.
 That détente collapsed in 1941 when Germany invaded the USSR.
 The Soviets survived however and formed an alliance with Britain and the U.S., and pushed the Germans back, capturing Berlin in May 1945.

 During the Cold War 1947–1991, Germany was divided, with East Germany under Communist control and under the close watch of Moscow, which stationed a large military force there and repressed an uprising in 1953.
-Since the end of the Cold War and German reunification, in 1989–91, Germany and Russia have developed a "Strategic Partnership" in which energy is indisputably one of the most important factors.
-Germany and Russia depend on each other for energy, namely in Germany's need for energy from Russia and Russia's need for heavy German investment to develop its energy infrastructure.